talkpython/mastering-pycharm-course/your-turn/06-web-applications/readme.md

 Go ahead and run the app again and request the home page just to make sure things are still hanging together.

-## Render data in the template
+## Render data in an HTML template

 Now you have the data ready to send along to the HTML side of things, let's create the Jinja template and render the orders there.

 Create a new HTML file: `templates/index.html` (this should use PyCharm's HTML template with a little structure).
 Now it's time to use Jinja's syntax to render the orders.
-Just do something simple like this:
+The Jinja code section for the orders should look something like this:

 ```html
 <!-- ... -->